avumi/jobs/README.md

 ## Where you'll work

 It doesn't matter where you work, whether you're remote or in our offices.
 It's all about getting the job done, staying in touch and being part of an adventure.

+To keep everyone safe, remote work is mandatory during COVID-19.

 ## How to join us